 Discovery from third parties can only be satisfied via subpoena under Rule 45 or a non-party request issued through Rule 34(c).

-Discovery in the US is a broad concept that encourages free exchange of information and documents relevant to the lawsuit.
+Discovery in the USA is a broad concept that encourages free exchange of information and documents relevant to the lawsuit.
 Each state and local court has its own rules on discovery practices.
 In federal court, there are mandatory initial disclosures of the identity of persons with knowledge relevant to the subject matter of the lawsuit and documents relevant to the subject matter of the lawsuit, the existence of any necessary parties not named in the complaint, the general factual basis for the party’s claims and/or defences, and the existence of any potentially applicable insurance policies.
 Certain state courts also have mandatory disclosure requirements.

 Discovery is the primary mechanism by which evidence is developed and admitted into the record.
-However, parties may request information and documents relevant to the claims and defences from federal government entities through the Freedom of Information Act (FOIA), which entitles the public to full or partial disclosure of previously unreleased information and documents controlled by the US government upon request.
+However, parties may request information and documents relevant to the claims and defences from federal government entities through the Freedom of Information Act (FOIA), which entitles the public to full or partial disclosure of previously unreleased information and documents controlled by the US government.
 Many states also have similar open-records laws.

 Legal privilege in the US includes attorney-client privilege, which can only be waived by the client, and the work product doctrine, which covers the mental impressions, thoughts and observations of attorneys or their agents.

 Attorney-client privilege attaches to communications with counsel made to seek legal advice and must be kept in confidence, except in the event of a waiver.
 The work product doctrine, on the other hand, attaches to documents prepared in anticipation of litigation and related to relevant claims and defences.